Whole-House Water Filter Size Calculator

 Formula Core:

-For the default family municipal profile, the fixture worksheet totals 15.7 GPM peak flow.
-With 20% headroom, the service flow target is 18.8 GPM.
-The selected dual 20 in Big Blue class clears that flow with an estimated clean drop around 1.8 PSI and a replacement interval around 10.2 months under the default daily use.
+Under the default family municipal profile, the worksheet totals 15.7 GPM of peak fixture flow.
+With 20% headroom, the service-flow target is 18.8 GPM.
+The selected dual 20 in Big Blue class is rated for 25 GPM service flow, estimates about 2.5 PSI clean pressure drop with two sediment-plus-carbon stages, and estimates about 10.2 months before replacement at 320 gallons per day.

 |---|---|---|